marcelgo/infopark_kickstarter/README.md

 1. Signup for a [free Infopark Cloud Express account](https://www.infopark.de/) and setup a test CMS and CRM tenant in the Infopark Konsole.
-2. Fork and clone the Infopark Kickstarter Github repository.
+2. Fork and clone Infopark Kickstarter Github repository.
+Make sure to use a Ruby version >= 1.9.3.
 3. Download the configuration files from the Infopark Konsole and unzip all files into the test application.
-    ```

         spec/dummy/config/rails_connector.yml
         spec/dummy/config/custom_cloud.yml
         spec/dummy/config/deploy.yml

-    ```
-4. Setup the local configuration file (`cp config/local.yml.template config/local.yml`) and provide the same credentials you just downloaded from the Infopark Konsole.
+4. Setup the local configuration file and provide the same credentials you just downloaded from the Infopark Konsole.

+        cp config/local.yml.template config/local.yml

-5. Run `rake spec` and `rake test:integration` to make sure everything is working and tests are green.
+5. Create the bundle and run all test to make sure everything is working.

+        bundle
+        rake spec
+        rake test:integration

 6. Create your feature branch (`git checkout -b feature/my-new-feature`)
 7. Commit your changes (`git commit -am 'Add some feature'`)
 8. Push to the branch (`git push origin feature/my-new-feature`)
-9. Create new Pull Request on Github.
+9. Create new Pull Request on Github against the `develop` branch.

 ## License